Aishaarain/FOODIEE/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Beautiful Sections**: Includes hero, services, features, how to use, roadmap, pricing, footer, and header.
+👉 **Beautiful Sections**: Home section with Explore Menu ,Food Cards.

 👉 **Parallax Animations**: Engaging effects triggered by mouse movement and scrolling